-All the Traditions CD Specials require a minimum opening deposit of $1k and there is no stated balance cap.
-They are also available as IRAs (Traditional, Roth, and CESA) earning the same APYs, with the same funding requirements, and the same limited-time availability.
+All three Traditions CD Specials are available as IRAs (Traditional, Roth, CESA) earning the same APYs, with the same funding requirements, and the same limited-time availability.

 As stated on the Important Information page, the Early Withdrawal Penalty reads as follows:

-Capitol Federal Savings Bank (FDIC Certificate #27981) has an overall health grade of "A+" at DepositAccounts.com, with an excellent Texas ratio of 2.57%, based on June 30, 2016 data.
-In the past year, CapFed has increased its total deposits by $256.12 million, an excellent annual growth rate of 5.14%.
-Please refer to our financial overview of Capitol Federal Savings Bank for more details.
+Capitol Federal Savings Bank has an overall health grade of "A+" at DepositAccounts.com, with a Texas ratio of 1.97% (excellent) based on June 30, 2017 data.
+In the past year, CapFed has increased its total non-brokered deposits by $198.88 million, an excellent annual growth rate of 3.8%.
+Please refer to our financial overview of Capital Federal Savings Bank (FDIC Certificate # 27981) for more details.

-When compared to the 296 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available within the market area, Capitol Federal Savings Bank’s 35-month Traditions CD Special currently ranks fourth.
+When compared to 167 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available nationally, Capitol Federal Savings Bank’s 50-month CD Special APY currently ranks second.